 I cannot explain my passion for study of religion and spirituality.
 My intellectual curiosity is not premeditated.
 It is spontaneous and inherent in me.
 I guess this is who I am.
 But because of my father’s sacrifice I am compelled to continue my research and writing.
 It is my way of expressing my atonement and gratitude to him.

 I am a spiritual person.
 I am also an intellectual.
 To my father and some readers, my essays may appear agnostic even atheistic.
-They represent the rational side of me that involves research and analytical interpretation of the spiritual dynamic inherent in a religious experience.
-On the other hand, as a religious person, being raised a Catholic, I have a certain unshakable creed: I believe in the Spirit of the living Church, comprised of all faithful members, as the resurrected body of Jesus Christ.
+They represent the rational side of me that involves research and the literary interpretation of the spiritual dynamic inherent in a religious experience.
+On the other hand, as a religious person, being raised a Catholic, I have a certain unshakable creed: I believe in the Spirit of the living Church, comprised of all faithful members, as the resurrected body of Christ.